fabianmax/car-classification/blog/Transfer Learning with ResNet.md

 As our model is an instance of `tensorflow.keras.Model`, we can train it using the `fit` method.
 To prevent overfitting, early stopping is used by passing it to the fit method as a callback function.
 The patience parameter can be tuned to specify how soon early stopping should apply.
 The parameter stands for the number of epochs after which, if no decrease of the validation loss is registered, the training will be interrupted.

 We can describe the training process using a pretrained model as follows: As the weights in the head are initialized randomly and the weights of the base model are pretrained, the training composes of training the head from scratch and fine tuning the pretrained model's weights.
-It is important to use a small learning rate (e.g. 1e-4) since choosing the learning rate too large can destroy the near optimal pretrained weights of the base model.
+It is recommended to use a small learning rate (e.g. 1e-4) since choosing the learning rate too large can destroy the near optimal pretrained weights of the base model.

 The training procedure can be sped up by first training for a few epochs without the base model being trainable.
 The purpose of these initial epochs is to adapt the heads' weights to the problem.
 This speeds up the training since when training only the head, much fewer parameters are trainable and thus updated for every batch.
 The resulting model weights can then be used as the starting point to train the entire model with the base model being trainable.
 For the car classification problem we are considering here, applying this two stage training however did not achieve notable performance enhancement.